NUS-SNL/p4-traffictool/README.md

 --scapy --wireshark --moongen --pcpp --all
 ```

+### Standard headers
-* **Standard headers:** If standard headers for common protocols such as Ethernet, IPv4, IPv6, TCP, and UDP are detected by p4-traffictool, it will prompt the user if s/he wishes to use the original header/protocol implementations provided by the tool(s) instead of generating new implementations for them.
-An exception for this is the code generated for the Wireshark Lua dissector.
+If standard headers for Ethernet, IPv4, IPv6, TCP, and UDP are detected, the user will be prompted to choose between using the protocol implementations provided by the tools (except Wireshark) or generating new implementations for them.
+### Variable Length Fields
-* **Variable Length Fields:** Since there is limited support  available (and/or inconvenience of use) for variable length fields with Scapy, PcapPlusPlus and Wireshark Lua dissector, the tool prompts the user to enter the length of a variable length field when it detects one.
-This length should be a multiple of 8 to ensure that the header is byte aligned.
+There is limited support for variable length fields with Scapy, PcapPlusPlus and Wireshark. p4-traffictool prompts the user to enter the length of a variable length field when it detects one.
+This length should be a multiple of 8 to ensure that the header is byte aligned.<br>
-  * A fixed length field would be produced for the current run of p4-traffictool for Scapy, PcapPlusPlus and Wireshark Lua dissector.
+A fixed length field would be produced for the current run of p4-traffictool for Scapy, PcapPlusPlus and Wireshark Lua dissector.
 In order to modify this length, the user needs to rerun p4-traffictool.
-Note that this is a limitation of the target tools and p4-traffictool merely provides an option to choose the fixed length.

-## Supported backends

-### Scapy
+## Scapy
 [Scapy](https://scapy.net) is a powerful Python-based interactive packet manipulation program and library.

-#### Usage
+### Usage
 1. In your Python code that uses Scapy, import the generated Python file using
     ```
     from <filename> import *